MotherTongues/mothertongues-blog/_posts/2020-09-03-tutorial-syllabics-fonts.md

 #### Where can I find these fonts?

-As far as I know, no system has Aboriginal Sans or Aboriginal Serif pre-installed, so you can either [download them yourself from his website][languagegeek-fonts].
+As far as I know, no system has Aboriginal Sans or Aboriginal Serif pre-installed, so you have to [download them yourself from his website][languagegeek-fonts].
 Sometimes, they are bundled with certain [Keyman][] keyboard layouts.